hylken/Koppen-Geiger_maps/README.md

 This script loads the CRU air temperature and GPCC precipitation datasets.
 It then iterates over each combination of station-based air temperature and precipitation climatic datasets, generating adjusted high-resolution climatologies for each historical period using change offsets and factors derived from the CRU and GPCC data.
 Lastly, based on the ensemble of adjusted station-based climatologies, the script calculates final climatologies, their associated uncertainty estimates, and produces Köppen-Geiger maps for the historical periods.

 ### `climatologies_step2_future.py`
+The script loads climate model data and averages it over ensemble members.
+It then then loops over the variables and ensemble members, creating a dictionary to store the data.
+For each variable and ensemble member, it checks if both historical and projection data exist.
+If not, it skips processing.
+It then loads the historical and projection data from .npz files and stores it in the dictionary.
+It checks the temporal completeness of the data and if it is incomplete, it sets the data to NaN.
+It then computes the average over all ensemble members for each variable.

+It then generates high-resolution future climatologies by looping over the variables and months, loading a high-resolution historic reference climatology for each variable and month.
+It produces a change map to adjust the climatology to the target period and month based on the monthly climate model data.
+The code then saves the temporally adjusted, high-resolution future climatology to an nc file.
+After processing all models, the code computes the ensemble mean and standard deviation and computes Köppen-Geiger classification maps and uncertainty.

 ### `climatologies_step3_resample_and_package.py`